mbj/mutant/README.md

 Test Output:
 marshal data too short
 ```
-Currently, troublehshooting these errors requires using a debugger and/or modyifying mutant to print out the error.
+Currently, troubleshooting these errors requires using a debugger and/or modyifying mutant to print out the error.
 You will want to rescue and inspect exceptions raised in this method: lib/mutant/integration/rspec.rb:call

 Only Mutating Changed Code
 --------------------------